Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 - Winter is an off–season moving period, meaning you get a chance to save money on professional services.
 For instance, you might get a discount of up to 15%.

 - If you live in a colder area, like Fenton, Michigan, movers will be more available.
-They’ll also be more flexible with arranging the date and time.
+They will also be more flexible with arranging the date and time.

-- Since the moving service is less rushed, you could end up getting extra care and time from them.
+- Since the moving services are less rushed during this time of year, you could end up getting extra care and time from them.

-- You’ll settle in your new mobile home more smoothly since this is a quiet period of the year.
+- You will settle in your new mobile home more smoothly since this is a quiet period of the year.

-- Since winter is holiday time, you’ll have enough time to unpack due to extra days off from work.
+- Since winter is holiday time, you will have enough time to unpack due to extra days off from work or school.

 If you approach your moving into a manufactured home with care, it could translate into an excellent opportunity.